Jcninja78/Day_Planner/README.md

 The current day is displayed at the top of the calendar.

 Each timeblock is color coded to indicate whether it is in a past, present, or future hour.

+I was unable to get the "save to local storage" function to work without completely breaking the page.
+I had a lot of help from my tutor and I went to a couple study groups that were really helpful as well.
+I wouldn't have gotten as far as I did if it wasn't for Brandon Fall's help.
+He explained formatting and if/else statments in such a way that I could actually understand.